 by pulling the disk out through it and the risk of bleeding, especially if the patient is on

 Coumadin, most physicians prefer to remove the tube endoscopically.
-This requires sedating the
+This requires light anesthesia (twilight sleep)

-patient (twilight sleep) and putting the endoscopic tube down the throat into the stomach.
-The
+to put the endoscopic tube down the throat into the stomach.
+BiPAP may be used.

 disk is clipped off and pulled back up through the throat and the feeding tube is slipped easily

-Changing and replacing these tubes is simple and painless.
+Changing and replacing balloon tubes is simple and painless.
 The balloon is deflated and the

 tube is pulled out with only a slight tug.
 The new tube is lubricated with KY gel and inserted

 and the balloon inflated.
 This can be done by a doctor, or, after the tube has been in a year or